rolandmueller/bigdata/deployment.md

 - Go into your Streamlit application folder from the last exercise
 - Create a new file with the name `captain-definition`

-put in the `captain-definition` the following content:
+put in the `captain-definition` file the following content:
 ```json
  {
   "schemaVersion": 2,